 |Aberdeen to Kirkwall||50 minutes|

 As you sail towards Orkney, the islands appear to rise from the sea and you will see a landscape unchanged in thousands of years.
 On your journey, Orkney's wildlife will keep you company from the sky and the sea as you approach your destination.
 Bring your binoculars!
 There are four ferry routes to choose from and between 4 and 12 sailings a day depending on the season.

 |John O'Groats - Burwick (May- Sept, foot passengers only)||40 minutes||www.jogferry.co.uk|

 Taking the bus

 Join the locals and jump on a bus to reach the islands.
-The Citylink network takes you to John o'Groats, Gills Bay or Scrabster for ferry services to Orkney.
+The Stagecoach network takes you to John O'Groats, Gills Bay or Scrabster for ferry services to Orkney.